 16. On one occasion the K.C.T.F.H.R., in cooperation with the Inland Northwest Crime Stoppers, offered a financial reward in an attempt to apprehend a perpetrator of hate crime in the Inland Northwest.

 17. Several officials from North Idaho College have been involved with the local civil rights groups.
-Christie Wood, a member of the North Idaho College Board of Trustees, serves on the Board of Directors of the K.C.T.F.H.R..
-Al Williams, the college’s athletic director, is a board member of the K.C.T.F.H.R. and he is a former board member of the Human Rights Education Institute.
+Christie Wood, a member of the North Idaho College Board of Trustees, serves on the Board of Directors of the K.C.T.F.H.R.
+Al Williams, former athletic director, served on the K.C.T.F.H.R.
+Board for many years.
 Dr. Jerry Gee, former North Idaho College Vice-President of Instruction, served on the Human Rights Education Institute’s Board of Directors for several years.
 And during his tenure as president of North Idaho College, Dr. Michael Burke, served as a K.C.T.F.H.R. board member.

 18. The North Idaho College Board of Trustees and the K.C.T.F.H.R. on July 18, 1987 joined Idaho Governor Cecil Andrus in dedicating the 3,200 feet of the NIC Coeur d’Alene Lake Beach to the Coeur d’Alene Tribe.
 The Coeur d’Alene Tribal Council chose the name “Yap-Keehn-Um Beach” (The Gathering Place).
 The beach is open to the public for their enjoyment.